weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 - `-d` / `--dir`: force WeeChat home; it can be either one or 4 directories separated by colons (in this order: config, data, cache, runtime)
-- `-t` / `--temp-dir`: force WeeChat to use a temporary home directory, deleted upon exit.
+- `-t` / `--temp-dir`: force WeeChat to use a single temporary home directory, deleted upon exit.

 Note: forcing 4 different directories with `-d` / `--dir` is not recommended, it is used internally by the `/upgrade` command to be sure the new binary